 When the milk is bubbling and about to boil, take off the heat and slowly pour into the jug, stirring all the while, until you have a silky hot chocolate.

-Pour the hot chocolate into your insulated drinks bottle, so you can take it anywhere and enjoy it at any point in the following 12 hours!
+Pour the hot chocolate into your insulated stainless steel water bottle, so you can take it anywhere and enjoy it at any point in the following 12 hours!

 Something colder?
 For a sugar-free summertime drink which will keep your family hydrated throughout the day, try our no-fuss and all-natural fruity water.

 Our Favourite Fruity Water